 Apply for internationalization and long-term grants for development

-The first exhibition held in 2017 (April 7 to 9th) was a success with about 1,500 visitors, but he said with a bitter smile that during the preparation period, he had to stay up all night dealing with various issues, and some films had not been subtitled until the day before.
-In 2018, he applied to the Arts Council Tokyo for a long-term grant to promote the creation of art and culture in Tokyo.
+The first event in 2017 (April 7th ~ 9th) was a success with about 1,500 visitors, but during the preparation period, they stayed up all night due to various responses, and some works were cornered to the extent that they did not have subtitles until the day before.
+In 2018, I applied for a Arts Council Tokyo Creation Grant [long-term grant] for future development and faced the challenges.

 "One of the challenges in continuing the festival was to discover works related to the deaf.
 There is a limit to the number of domestic works, so I felt the need to deal with more works overseas.
 When selecting films, we pay attention to whether there is art that makes deaf people think, and what is unique to the Tokyo International Film Festival for the Deaf, rather than films that are easy to understand and commercial.
 It is not just the use of sign language, or the imitation by the Deaf of means already created by the listener.
 I try to consider whether it is a new expression unique to Deaf people.
 I also try to pick up works by listeners that take interesting approaches to topics such as sign language, deafness, and hearing loss from the listener's perspective.
 The same applies to people with hearing loss and those with hearing loss.
 As I explained earlier, we select films while facing the differences in feedback from each person's world.
 The final decision is made by me, of course, but I ask the opinions of all deaf and hearing staff before proceeding."
 (Makihara)